SUPPLEMENTARY DATA FOR MLP SE (DISCLOSURES BASED ON HGB)

 General company situation

-MLP SE, formerly MLP AG, is the holding company for the MLP Group.
-The company's primary role is to manage the Corporate Group.
+MLP SE is the holding company for the MLP Group.
+The Company's primary role is to manage the Corporate Group.
 It defines strategic goals and ensures coordinated and aligned corporate policy within the Group.
 MLP SE is not actively involved in operations.
 Any revenue generated at MLP SE is essentially a result of letting buildings to affiliated companies.

-Since then, five key subsidiaries are arranged under the umbrella of MLP SE: The brokerage business is now under one roof at MLP Finanzberatung SE.
-In this segment, MLP Finanzberatung SE is the Group's consulting company for private and corporate clients and is registered as an insurance broker.
-MLP Banking AG as a financial institution is supervised by the Federal Financial Supervisory Authority (BaFin).
-It offers banking services to both private and business clients – from accounts and cards, through loans and mortgages, to wealth management.
-As an underwriting agency, DOMCURA designs, develops and implements extensive coverage concepts for private and commercial clients in the non-life insurance areas.
-With the acquisition of the DOMCURA Group in 2015, MLP also acquired several brokers in the commercial non-life insurance area alongside the primary underwriting agent business.
-These companies were further developed in the reporting year and integrated into nordias GmbH Versicherungsmakler as direct subsidiaries of MLP SE and as parent companies of the other brokerage companies in the DOMCURA Group.
+Five key subsidiaries are arranged under the umbrella of MLP SE.
+The brokerage business is now under one roof at MLP Finanzberatung SE, the Group's consulting company for private and corporate clients, a registered insurance broker.
+MLP Banking AG, a financial institution supervised by the Federal Financial Supervisory Authority (BaFin), offers banking services to both private and business clients – from accounts and cards to loans, mortgages and wealth management.
+As an underwriting agency, DOMCURA designs, develops and implements extensive coverage concepts for private and commercial clients in non-life areas.
+With the acquisition of the DOMCURA Group in 2015, MLP also acquired several brokers in the commercial non-life insurance business as well as the primary underwriting agent business.
+As the parent company of further brokerage firms, nordias GmbH Versicherungsmakler is home to further brokers in commercial non-life insurance.
 You can find more information on this in the chapter entitled "Business performance" in the joint management report of the MLP Group.

 Business performance at MLP SE